jjdelorme/CloudRun-gRPC/README.md

 ### Prerequisites
 1. Clone this repo locally.
 1. Create a project and enable the CloudRun API from [here](https://console.cloud.google.com/flows/enableapi?apiid=run.googleapis.com)
-1. See the docs on [.NET development environment](https://cloud.google.com/dotnet/docs/setup) instructions to setup a service account, download a service acount key and create the ```GOOGLE_APPLICATION_CREDENTIALS``` environment variable that will be used by the client to connect.
+1. See the docs on [.NET development environment](https://cloud.google.com/dotnet/docs/setup) instructions to setup a service account, download a service account key and create the ```GOOGLE_APPLICATION_CREDENTIALS``` environment variable that will be used by the client to connect.
-    * Set the environment variable ```GOOGLE_PROJECT_ID``` to the project id you just created.
+1. Set the environment variable ```GOOGLE_PROJECT_ID``` to the project id you just created.
 1. Follow [these steps](https://cloud.google.com/container-registry/docs/quickstart) to enable the container registry and configure docker authentication so that you can push an image.

 ### Deploy the server